 France boasts some of the most popular films and books around the world.
 The French comic, Astérix, showcasing the adventures of a short Gallic warrior is a popular French cartoon.
 It has sold millions of copies, been widely translated, and made into at least 13 feature films.
 Antoine Saint Exupéry’s Le Petit Prince or the Little Prince is the translated, non-religious book in the world.
 Its popularity has led to 300 different translations.
 And French cinema is second only to Hollywood with over 200 films made each year.
 France also hosts one of the most prestigious film festival, the Cannes Film Festival.

 If you are intrigued by the information on this list and want to know more about French, there are many ways to expand your knowledge.
 You can experience French cinema or head down to your local French Quarter and try some famous French cuisine.
 But perhaps the best option is to choose a French language program that will help develop your French skills.

 Reading into a culture and their language is a great way to learn more about a country and its people.
-However, if you’re genuinely interested in French, then there is no better way than learning the language [How to Become Fluent in French].
+However, if you’re genuinely interested in French, then there is no better way than learning the language.
 Finding an excellent language program is the next step to learning even more about the French language.